Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Data security

-Meta PayTM
+7. Meta PayTM

-Best for: Large purchases
+Best for: Social media purchases

 ProsCons

-Streamlined social media purchasesDomestic transfers only
+Streamlined social media purchasesMeta account required

-Real-time customer support Facebook account and Messenger app required
+Real-time customer support

 Sending limits

-Payment methodLimit per transactionLimit per 30-Day period
+Payment methodLimit per transactionLimit per 30-day period

 Visa debit card$10,000$10,000

-Mastercard debit card$5,000$5,000
+MasterCard debit card$5,000$5,000

 PayPal$3,000$5,000

-Note that your limits may vary depending on your financial institution, so check with them for any additional limits.
+Your limits may vary depending on your financial institution, so check with them for any additional limits.

 Data security